centreon/centreon-documentation/en/reporting/concepts.md

-    To obtain acceptable execution times and manage all the data generated by your Centreon platform, the hardware configuration, storage capacity and MySQL optimizations are three important points to consider when installing Centreon MBI.
+    To obtain acceptable execution times and manage all the data generated by your Centreon platform, the hardware configuration, storage capacity and MariaDB optimizations are three important points to consider when installing Centreon MBI.
 For recommendations, consult the online documentation in the Architecture & Pre-requisites chapters.